C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 By representing a pattern with symbols, its structure can be clearly determined.
 To do this, letters are used in alphabetical order.
 Each new letter represents a different element in the pattern.
 In the patterns shown above, the structure is AABB.

-Often, multiple representations of the same patterns are a good mathematical justification, as each contributes to the understanding of the ideas presented.
+Often, multiple representations of the same patterns can be used as a good mathematical justification, and each contributes to the understanding of the ideas presented.
 The ability to create, interpret, and represent ideas in multiple ways is a powerful tool.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
 34-36.

 Growing Patterns

-Growing patterns, like repeating patterns, can be represented using concrete or semi-concrete materials, symbols, or oral descriptions.
+Growing patterns, like repeating patterns, can be represented using concrete or visual (semi-concrete) materials, symbols, or verbal descriptions.

 Examples of Representation Modes